moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/model-validation/_index.md

 3. **Quarterly Creative Destruction Labs**
    * **When:** Once in 8 weeks a 48 hour collab session.
-   * **What:** This is a 48 hour session of working comprised of syn and async where under the Category AI research the team comes together as part of a lab , to take a topic to destruct and old way and rebuild in a new way to be able to rapidly iterate to the Product Roadmap and Vision
+   * **What:** This is a 48-hour working session, comprised of both synchronous and asynchronous activities, where the team comes together under the AI research category as part of a lab.
+The goal is to take a topic, deconstruct the old approach, and rebuild it in a new way to rapidly iterate toward the product roadmap and vision.

 ### 🌍 Shared calendars